github/docs/content/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases.md

 ## Auto-launching `ssh-agent` on Git for Windows

 You can run `ssh-agent` automatically when you open bash or Git shell.
-Copy the following lines and paste them into your `~/.profile` or `~/.bashrc` file in Git shell:
+Copy the following lines and paste them into the `~/.profile` or `~/.bashrc` file found in your `~/git/etc` folder:

 ``` bash
 env=~/.ssh/agent.env